parthasai2512/NOLA-AI-Internship-Programming-Challenge/README.md

      datetime-          For date and time operations.

-     matplotlib.pyplot- for displaying the images which are uploaded(this process is for validation. purpose only and completely optional).
+     matplotlib.pyplot- For displaying the images which are uploaded(this process is for validation. purpose only and completely optional).
-     PaddleOCR-         required package, for optical character recognition for extracting the information or text from the uploaded images.
+     PaddleOCR-         Required package, for optical character recognition for extracting the information or text from the uploaded images.

 ## Run the code: